gh-andre/KeePassFont/README.md

 https://keepass.info/download.html

-Before opening the actual password file with the application built above, launch the installed KeePass application and create a test database with a few passwords.
-Do not open your actual password file until you tested the new application.

-Once you have a test database, launch the application you just built from this
-directory:

-    KeePass\Build\KeePass\Release\KeePass.exe

-Open the test database and make sure the functionality you typically use still works and you can see all buttons in the forms.

-Backup your actual password file before you open it with the new application.
+Make sure KeePass is not running and make a copy of your password database file.

 Open the KeePass installation directory, which will be one of these:

     C:\Program Files (x86)\KeePass Password Safe 2
     C:\Program Files\KeePass Password Safe 2

-, and rename the original `KeePass.exe` and `KeePass.XmlSerializers.dll` files.
+, and rename the original `KeePass.exe` and `KeePass.XmlSerializers.dll`
+files.
 Do not delete them.
+Copy the new files from the downloaded archive to replace the ones you just renamed.

-Copy the new files you just built and tested into the installation directory.
+If you would like to add the new XSL template for exporting passwords, copy `XSL\KDBX_Dump_HTML.xsl` file into the `XSL` directory in the installation directory.

 It's worth noting that this step replaces only the executable and not the KeePass encryption library, which implements encryption and other secure algorithms.

-Launch the new KeePass application and test that it works in every way in how you normally use the application.
+Open the new KeePass application and test it based on your typical usage.

 Before installing a new version of KeePass, restore the original `KeePass.exe` and `KeePass.XmlSerializers.dll` files.